yuanbei/Nars-Wiki/Compiling-and-Running-from-Source.md

 <br/><br/>
 **c.** OpenNARS Lab - test cases demonstrate NARS functionality and abilities

-**1.** Create a directory and navigate to it
+**Instruction to compile and run OpenNARS from source code using Maven** **1.** Create a directory and navigate to it
 <br/><br/>
 **2.** Clone git repository by typing git clone https://github.com/opennars/opennars.git